 Many statistician jobs require a master's degree in mathematics or statistics, but the federal government only requires a bachelor's degree for most jobs within its agencies and services.
 According to the BLS, statisticians and related workers will enjoy good job prospects in coming years.
 In 2013, statisticians earned a median income of $79,290.

 Operations research analysts apply management science, analytical techniques and research results to help management professionals make better business decisions and streamline business functions.
 The discipline was developed by the military establishment and is now widely used in industry and commerce.

 Some operations research analysts specialize in areas such as industrial manufacturing or data management, examining the ways that production facilities manufacture goods or how companies store and manage information.
-They then determine ways to increase the efficiency of these processes.
+They determine ways to increase the efficiency of these processes.
 Workers in this and similar fields should have good opportunities in upcoming years, according to the BLS.
-The median annual salary in 2012 was $72,100.
+The median annual salary in 2013 was $74,630.

 Degree Program in General Mathematics: An Overview

 A degree program in general mathematics develops students' abilities in algebra, calculus, statistics, differential equations and other subjects.
 Students develop and complete geometric proofs, memorize countless formulas and refine their critical-thinking and problem-solving skills.

 Although some general mathematics majors go on to pursue graduate studies and careers as mathematicians, many others use their mathematical skills to begin careers in related professions, not all of which require education beyond the bachelor's degree.

 Related to Career Information for a Degree in General Mathematics

 - Recently Updated